 When a staff member receives a complaint from an international student or parent, they will gather all relevant information and try to resolve the concerns in the first instance.

-Where the staff member cannot resolve the student or parent’s concerns, they should escalate the problem to (title of person(s) responsible) to ensure that these concerns are addressed and resolved.
+Where the staff member cannot resolve the student or parent’s concerns, they should escalate the problem to the International Director to ensure that these concerns are addressed and resolved.

-Families will be advised of outcomes of the complaints process by the (title of person responsible.)
+Families will be advised of outcomes of the complaints process by the International Director, Mike Waterworth.
 Outcomes will be delivered in person or by phone, email, or in writing as appropriate to the student’s parents or agent.

-All discussions and outcomes will be dated, recorded and placed on the student’s file and/or in the LMS.
+All discussions and outcomes will be dated, recorded and placed on the student’s file in eSchool.
 A copy will be given to the student and the agent or parents on request.

 Complaints will be dealt with as fast as possible.
 If there is no resolution or outcome that is satisfactory to the student or their parent, they may refer the complaint to NZQA or the Disputes Resolution Scheme, seeking their assistance in resolving the dispute.

 Students/parents will be given information about how to access NZQA or Study Complaints if breaches to the Code or issues with the school cannot be resolved through the school’s internal processes.
 This information will be available to the student and their family as part of orientation materials.
-It will also be displayed (state where).
+It will also be displayed on the school website

-(Name of School) will provide all relevant material to NZQA/Study Complaints on request, and will abide by the decisions of NZQA or the DRS and will instigate recommendations to remedy the problem within the timeframe specified by NZQA/the DRS.
+Trinity Catholic College will provide all relevant material to NZQA/Study Complaints on request, and will abide by the decisions of NZQA or the DRS and will instigate recommendations to remedy the problem within the timeframe specified by NZQA/the DRS.

-UPDATES

-January 2022

-This procedure has been updated to reflect the correct name/numbering of the 2021 Code.

-November 2022

-Language in this procedure has been altered, removing the term ‘grievance’, and using only the term ‘complaint’ to align with the terminology in the 2021 C